expo/fyi/creating-google-service-account.md

 # Creating Google Service Account

-If you’d like to submit your Android app to Google Play Store with `expo upload:android` you need to create a Google Service Account key.
+If you’d like to submit your Android app to Google Play Store with `expo upload:android` or `eas submit` you need to create a Google Service Account key.
 This page will guide you through this process.

 1. Open [Google Play Console](https://play.google.com/apps/publish/) and go to the **Settings** tab.